How Old Is Joe Biden & Who Was The Oldest Person To Be Sworn In As President?

 “If Biden is elected,” a prominent adviser in his team said, “he’s going to be 82 years old in four years and he won’t be running for reelection,” via Politico.

-That said, he has made no official decision on the matter.
+That said, Biden has made no official decision on the matter.

 Donald Trump Assumed The Presidency At 70

-Trump had previously held the record for the oldest president and had been plagued with similar critique about his mental state.
+Trump had previously held the record for the oldest president and had been plagued with similar critiques about his mental state.
 For example, social media often went wild over videos of Trump drinking from a glass while using two hands or appearing to struggle while walking down a ramp.

-Moreover, some medical experts expressed their belief that Trump’s change in speech patterns were evidence of his own cognitive decline.
+Moreover, some medical experts expressed their belief that Trump’s change in speech patterns was evidence of his own cognitive decline.

 Trump has exhibited a “clear reduction in linguistic sophistication over time” with “simpler word choices and sentence structure,” claimed psychologist Ben Michaelis to The Atlantic.